Frequently Asked Questions

 Each doctor sets their own fees for visits and procedures, which change from time to time.
 Reception staff can provide you with the current fees for your doctor.

-We expect payment at the time of the consultation.
-You can pay with cash, credit card or EFTPOS.
 If you have already registered your bank details with Medicare, when your receipt is processed here, the details can be sent to Medicare and Medicare can credit your rebate within a few days directly to your account.
-If you prefer, you can go to a Medicare office and claim your rebate straight away.
-Only the receipt and your Medicare card are necessary if claiming in person.
+You may also like to upload your receipt to your Medicare via your MyGov account for processing.

 How you are billed is a matter between you and your doctor.
 As a general rule we do not bulk bill consultations.
 If you have a particular concern in this regard, you will need to discuss it with your doctor.